alire-project/alire/doc/getting-started.md

 not an error) with `-q`, which enables quiet mode.
 Any subprocess that exist abnormally will be reported, including its invocation arguments.

-If you suspect your configuration may be the source of some problem, please check our section on [Configuration](configuration), and in particular how to use a [default pristine configuration](configuration#Relocating-your-configuration)
+If you suspect your settings may be the source of some problem, please check our section on [Settings](setting), and in particular how to use a [default pristine settings](settings#Relocating-your-settings)

 ## Running tests